-Trial 1 and Trial 2 evaluated UTIBRON NEOHALER (indacaterol/glycopyrrolate) 27.5 mcg/15.6 mcg twice-daily (BID), indacaterol 27.5 mcg BID, glycopyrrolate 15.6 mcg BID, and placebo BID.
-The primary endpoint was the change from baseline in FEV1 AUC0-12h following the morning dose at Day 85 (defined as the mean FEV1 change from baseline over 0 to 12 hours divided by 12 hours) compared with placebo, glycopyrrolate 15.6 mcg BID, and indacaterol 27.5 mcg BID.
+Trial 1 and Trial 2 evaluated UTIBRON NEOHALER (indacaterol/glycopyrrolate) 27.5 mcg/15.6 mcg twice daily, indacaterol 27.5 mcg twice daily, glycopyrrolate 15.6 mcg twice daily, and placebo twice daily.
+The primary endpoint was the change from baseline in FEV1 AUC0-12h following the morning dose at Day 85 (defined as the mean FEV1 change from baseline over 0 to 12 hours divided by 12 hours) compared with placebo, glycopyrrolate 15.6 mcg twice daily, and indacaterol 27.5 mcg twice daily.
 The comparison of UTIBRON NEOHALER with indacaterol 27.5 mcg and glycopyrrolate 15.6 mcg was assessed to evaluate the contribution of the individual comparators to UTIBRON NEOHALER.
-In both trials, UTIBRON NEOHALER demonstrated a larger increase in mean change from baseline in FEV1 AUC0-12h compared to placebo, indacaterol 27.5 mcg BID, and glycopyrrolate 15.6 mcg BID (see Table 2).
+In both trials, UTIBRON NEOHALER demonstrated a larger increase in mean change from baseline in FEV1 AUC0-12h compared to placebo, indacaterol 27.5 mcg twice daily, and glycopyrrolate 15.6 mcg twice daily (see Table 2).

 With the limited data available, there was no suggestion of a difference in FEV1 AUC0-12h with respect to age, sex, degree of airflow limitation, GOLD stage, smoking status, or inhaled corticosteroid use.